I am a great contender for the world as it is—the ill along with the good,

 I trust humanity—its instincts are in the main right.
 It goes false, it goes true, to its interests, but in the long run it makes advances.
 Now I put my faith in humanity.

-NEXT: PERFECT MIRACLES
+NEXT: MIRACLES